ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 <a name="emitter-debug">
 ### 4.5 Emitter Debug Mode

 Currently only Sync, Socket and Curl have any level of debugging available to them.
-To enable debug mode for these emitters append a boolean to the end of the emitter construction argument like so:
+To enable debug mode for these emitters, append a boolean to the end of the emitter construction argument like so:

 ```php
 $emitter = new SyncEmitter($collector_uri, "http", "POST", 50, true); # Add true as the last argument!
 ```

 The debug mode will do two things.
 Firstly it will create a new directory called `/debug/` in the root of the Trackers directory.
 It will then create a log file with the following structure; `sync-events-log-random.log`.
 Essentially the type of emitter and a randomized number to prevent it from being incorrectly overwritten.

 Every time the events buffer is flushed we can now check and log if the sending was a success or if there was an error.
 In the case of an error it records the entire event payload we were trying to send along with the error code.